stmks/WowClassicGrindBot/README.md

 "PathFilename": "_pack\\1-20\\Dwarf.Gnome\\1-4_Dun Morogh.json.json",   // the path to walk when alive "PathThereAndBack": true,                                               // if true walks the path and the walks it backwards.
 "PathReduceSteps": true,                                                // uses every other coordinate, halve the coordinate count
+"SideActivityRequirements": [ "PathDist_0 < 10" ]                       // Limit when should search for target, note if multiple paths are used _0 has to be changed accordingly
 ```

 I keep the previously mentioned properties for backward compatibility and also if you not interested in changing path during runtime.